wojtkowiak/meteor-desktop/README.md

 distributed to your mobile clients and cause unnecessary updates in case you only made changes in `.desktop`
 - files that are excluded from `desktop.asar` (via `extract` settings in a desktop module) are not updated, nor checked for changes!
-- if errors in your app prevented startup during development, change in `.desktop` will not trigger project rebuild
-- if errors in `.desktop` prevented startup, watcher will not work and you need to make any change in `version` field in the `desktop.version` to trigger rebuild (this file is in the root of your project)
+- if you had errors (i.e. syntax) in `.desktop` which prevented startup, watcher might not work correctly and further changes in `.desktop` will not trigger rebuilds, in that case you need to make any change in `version` field in the `desktop.version` to trigger rebuild (this file is in the root of your project) - this can be any change like just adding random char to the hash
 - if your run a production build of your desktop app it will not receive updates from project run from `meteor` command unless you run it with `--production` - that is because development build has `devtron` added and therefore the `compatibilityVersion` is different